luisbazdev/pigeon-framework/README.md

 ...
 ```

-At some point of the execution of a middleware function it must terminate and pass control to the next middleware function in the **middleware cycle**, which is done by calling `next()` function, if the programmer does not call `next()` the request will be left hanging because the rest of the middlewares will not be executed (remember the actual callback that will intercept the request is also treated as a middleware).
+At some point of the execution of a middleware function it must terminate and pass control to the next middleware function in the `middleware cycle`, which is done by calling `next()` function, if the programmer does not call `next()` the request will be left hanging because the rest of the middlewares will not be executed (remember the actual callback that will intercept the request is also treated as a middleware).

 All functions that will be executed after an HTTP request hits the server are treated as `middlewares` (including the actual callback of a handler route), the order of middleware execution goes as: `general middleware`, `handler middleware`, `route middleware` and `callback functions`.

 ### General middleware

-First, the `general middleware` is executed, these are the first global middleware functions that get added your API, for example, when you have set any type of `authentication method` in your API, be it either `basic` or `jwt`, the respective middleware to authenticate requests based on that method is added for all handlers in your API.
+First, the `general middleware` is executed, these are the first global middleware functions that get added your API, for example, when you have set any type of `authentication method` in your API, be it either `basic` or `jwt`, the respective middleware to authenticate requests based on that method is added for all handlers in your API (in case of `JWT`, `JWTAuthentication` middleware only gets added if `pigeon.auth.jwt.global` variable is equal to `true`).

 ### Handler middleware